isomerpages/moe-methodistgirlssch/_secondary/Student Development/Sexuality Education.md

 7. Through the revised CCE programme, secondary students will have the opportunity to develop a positive self-esteem, develop their character, and expand their understanding and repertoire of skills to deal with various issues related to sexuality, which are of prime concern at this age.

-**At Methodist Girls' School, the following lessons from the REvised Character and Citizenship Education Programme will be taught in 2022:**
+**At Methodist Girls' School, the following lessons from the Revised Character and Citizenship Education Programme will be taught in 2022:**

 <style type="text/css">
 .tg {